Choosing the right builder for your loft conversion

 Some builders will put something to this effect in their initial contracts with the homeowners, while others will offer a more informal arrangement.
 Lewis said:

-See if any tradesman you are considering hiring is willing to offer an option like this.
-If the tradesman is willing to put you in touch with previous clients to see their work, then it is a good sign that they have maintained good relationships, taken pride in their work, and ensured that they have followed-up on any issues that have arisen.
+See if any tradesperson you are considering hiring is willing to offer an option like this.
+If the tradesperson is willing to put you in touch with previous clients to see their work, then it is a good sign that they have maintained good relationships, taken pride in their work, and ensured that they have followed-up on any issues that have arisen.